 Sadly, lawmakers really haven’t gotten a good handle on scooters yet, so whether you’re allowed to go 15 mph or 20, or where you are allowed to ride is a giant dice game.
-Even something as simple as a helmet requirement is a mystery requiring local research.
+Even something as simple as “wear a helmet” requirement is a mystery requiring local research.

 Here, then, are some of the world’s strangest interpretations of scooter law:

 You can ride a scooter in Delaware anywhere you like as long as it’s not on a street, sidewalk, highway or right-of-way.
 Just stay in your driveway and have all the fun you want!
 (What you’re allowed to do if there is no bike lane where you live: Driveway donuts.)
 Pennsylvania seems to be similar.